Design a Museum Display

 1. Use the Select mystery pigment dropdown menu to view each spectrum.

-2. Under Normalize?, click Visible.
+2. Under NORMALIZE DATA, click visible.

 3. Use what you learned about how light colors mix (Modules 1 & 3) to identify what color corresponds to each spectrum.

 Simulation.
-If you'd like a refresher on how light colors mix, double-click the "RGB Bulbs" to launch the Color Mixing simulation.
+If you'd like a refresher on how light colors mix, double-click the "RGB Bulbs" to launch the PhET Color Mixing simulation.

 Source: